lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Key Derivation {#key-der}

 EDHOC uses Extract-and-Expand {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys used in EDHOC and in the application.
+This section defines Extract, Expand and other key derivation functions based on these.

-Extract is used to derive the EDHOC internal fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
+Extract is used to derive EDHOC internal fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
 Expand is used to generate MACs and derive additional output keying material (OKM) from PRKs.

-This section defines Extract, Expand and other key derivation functions based on these: Expand is used to define EDHOC-KDF and, in turn, EDHOC-KeyUpdate and EDHOC-Exporter.
-In EDHOC a specific message is protected with a certain pseudorandom key, but how the key is derived depends on the method.
+Expand is used to define EDHOC-KDF and, in turn, EDHOC-KeyUpdate and EDHOC-Exporter.

+ In EDHOC a specific message is protected with a certain pseudorandom key, but how the key is derived depends on the method as detailed below.

 <!-- A diagram of the EDHOC key schedule can be found in Figure 2 of {{Vucinic22}}.
 TBD: Rewrite the diagram -->